folababa100/nexttrack-app/docs/preliminary_report.md

 ## 4.4 Limitations and Challenges

+### 4.4.1 Spotify API Deprecations

+In late 2024, Spotify deprecated several key endpoints for Client Credentials authentication:
+- `/audio-features` — now returns 403 Forbidden
+- `/recommendations` — now returns 404 Not Found
+- `/artists/{id}/related-artists` — now returns 404 Not Found

+These changes required pivoting from audio feature similarity to search-based discovery.
+While this maintains privacy (no user authentication required), it limits the sophistication of similarity calculations.

-### 4.4.1 Candidate Generation Constraints
+### 4.4.2 Candidate Generation Constraints

-The current candidate generation approach is limited by Spotify API rate limits and the lack of a local track database.
-This results in:
+The search-based approach is limited by:
-- Recommendations biased toward popular tracks
+- Recommendations biased toward popular tracks from known artists
-- Limited exploration of catalog depth
+- Limited exploration beyond input artists' discographies
-- Dependency on artist relationships for discovery
+- Dependency on Spotify's search relevance algorithm

-### 4.4.2 Single Strategy Limitation
+### 4.4.3 Single Strategy Limitation

-The prototype implements only audio feature similarity.
-Real-world effectiveness requires integration of metadata matching and diversity strategies described in the design.

-### 4.4.3 Cold Start Behavior

-With only one or two input tracks, the centroid calculation is unstable.
-Minimum input requirements or alternative strategies for sparse input should be implemented.
+The prototype implements artist-based search discovery.
+Full audio feature similarity would require user-authorized OAuth tokens, which conflicts with the privacy-preserving design goal.

 ## 4.5 Proposed Improvements

-Based on evaluation results, the following improvements are prioritized for full implementation:
+Based on evaluation results and API constraints, the following improvements are prioritized for future development:

-1. **Multi-strategy integration:** Combine audio features with metadata matching for more robust recommendations
+1. **OAuth integration (optional):** For users willing to authenticate, enable access to audio features and Spotify's recommendation endpoints for enhanced similarity matching

+2. **MusicBrainz integration:** Use open music metadata for genre-aware discovery beyond Spotify's search, enabling recommendations across related genres

+3. **Hybrid authentication:** Offer both privacy-preserving (Client Credentials) and feature-rich (user OAuth) modes, letting users choose their preference

-2. **Recommendation diversity:** Implement explicit diversity scoring to reduce inter-recommendation similarity
+4. **Recommendation diversity:** Implement explicit diversity scoring to reduce inter-recommendation similarity when all results come from same artists

-3. **Explanation generation:** Provide detailed reasoning for each recommendation to improve user trust and understanding
+5. **Explanation generation:** Provide detailed reasoning ("More from this artist", "Similar genre") to improve user understanding

-4. **Adaptive weighting:** Learn optimal feature weights from aggregate usage patterns without individual tracking

-5. **Expanded candidate sources:** Integrate MusicBrainz for broader catalog coverage beyond Spotify's recommendations

-6. **Input sequence analysis:** Implement trajectory detection to understand session dynamics
+6. **Local audio analysis:** For ultimate privacy, implement client-side audio fingerprinting to enable similarity matching without any external API calls

 ## 4.6 Conclusion